Control of fire by early humans: Social development and nighttime activity

-Fire was an important factor in expanding and developing societies of early hominids.
+Fire was an important factor in the expansion and development of early hominid societies.
 One impact fire might have had was social stratification.
 The power to make and wield fire may have conferred prestige and social position.
 Fire also led to a lengthening of daytime activities and allowed more nighttime activities.
-Evidence of large hearths indicate that the majority of nighttime was spent around the fire.
+Evidence of large hearths indicates that the majority of nighttime was spent around the fire.
 The increased social interaction from gathering around the fire may have fostered the development of language.

-Another effect of fire use on hominid societies was that it required larger groups to work together to maintain the fire, finding fuel, portioning it onto the fire, and re-igniting it when necessary.
+Another effect of fire use on hominid societies was that it required larger groups to work together to maintain the fire, find fuel, add it, and re-ignite it when necessary.
 These larger groups might have included older individuals, such as grandparents, who helped to care for children.
 Ultimately, fire significantly influenced the size and social interactions of early hominid communities.

 Exposure to artificial light during later hours of the day changed humans' circadian rhythms, contributing to a longer waking day.
 The modern human's waking day is 16 hours, while many mammals are only awake for half as many hours.
 Additionally, humans are most awake during the early evening hours, while other primates' days begin at dawn and end at sundown.
 Many of these behavioral changes can be attributed to the control of fire and its impact on daylight extension.

 The cooking hypothesis

-The cooking hypothesis proposes that the ability to cook allowed for the brain size of hominids to increase over time.
+The cooking hypothesis proposes that the ability to cook allowed hominid brain size to increase over time.
 This idea was first presented by Friedrich Engels in the article "The Part Played by Labour in the Transition from Ape to Man" and later recapitulated in the book Catching Fire by Richard Wrangham and then in a book by Suzana Herculano-Houzel.
 Critics of the hypothesis argue that cooking with controlled fire was insufficient to start the increasing brain size trend.

 The cooking hypothesis gains support by comparing the nutrients in raw food to the much more easily digested nutrients in cooked food, as in an examination of protein ingestion from raw vs. cooked egg.
 Scientists have found that among several primates, the restriction of feeding to raw foods during daylight hours limits the metabolic energy available.
 Genus Homo was able to break through the limit by cooking food to shorten their feeding times and be able to absorb more nutrients to accommodate the increasing need for energy.
 In addition, scientists argue that the Homo species was also able to obtain nutrients like docosahexaenoic acid from algae that were especially beneficial and critical for brain evolution.
-The detoxification of food by the cooking process enabled early humans to access these resources.
+The cooking process enabled early humans to detoxify food and access these resources.

 Besides the brain, other human organs also demand a high metabolism.
 During human evolution, the body-mass proportion of different organs changed to allow brain expansion.